 Each year, the Meteoritical Society and its generous sponsors support member travel to the annual meeting through various endowment funds and external awards.
 Typically, at least ~$80,000 is available for travel support each year.
-In 2022, more than ~$107,000 was awarded to 87 members to support their travel to the annual meeting in Glasgow, Scotland.
+Travel award applications are available on the abstract submission page for each annual meeting and should be submitted along with abstracts.
+The travel awards committee will notify applicants of decisions prior to the early bird deadline for meeting registration.

 Descriptions and eligibility requirements of travel awards